Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The authors would like to thank Alexandr Netepenko, Adam Clairmont, Dieter Isheim, Akshay Murthy, Damon Bice, Tim Ring, and Davida Smith for their support in sample and cavity preparation, data acquisition, and data analysis.
+The authors would like to thank Alexandr Netepenko, Adam Clairmont, Akshay Murthy, Damon Bice, Tim Ring, and Davida Smith for their support in sample and cavity preparation, data acquisition, and data analysis.
 This manuscript has been authored by the FermiForward Discovery Group, LLC under contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 This work was supported by the University of Chicago.
-Atom probe tomography was performed with the LEAP5000XS tomograph at the Northwestern University Center for Atom-Probe Tomography (NUCAPT, RRID: SCR\_017770), acquired and upgraded with equipment grants from the NSF-MRI (DMR-0420532), DURIP-ONR (N00014-0400798, N00014-0610539, N00014-0910781, N00014-1712870, N00014-2312593) and DURIP-ARO (W911NF2110052) programs.
-NUCAPT received support from the MRSEC program (NSF DMR-2308691) at the Materials Research Center, the SHyNE Resource (NSF ECCS-2025633), and the Paula M. Trienens Institute for Sustainability and Energy at Northwestern University.